bminortx/Buckshot/README.md

 * [Bullet Physics Library](http://bulletphysics.org/wordpress/)
 * [Eigen Linear Algebra Library](http://bit.ly/LXBsEr)

 Install all of these; order doesn't really matter here.
-Make sure that there is an alias to the mex program (located in MATLAB/Rxxxx/bin/mex)
+Make sure that you're pointing to the correct mex directory in the CMake script; it's a set variable at the very top of CMakeLists.txt.

 Once this is done, open Matlab and run SETUP.m in the top directory.
 After that, everything should work!